WEKIT-ECS/MIRAGE-XR/README.md

 or S1000D compliant technical documentation system) - compatible with an ecosystem of tools, future proofing your content, to the highest, approved standard.

-* Cognitive methods in performance measurement - Mirage·XR supports established Cognitive Science research methodologies such as cognitive task analysis to predict or identify errors or suggest improved or corrective practice.
+* Cognitive methods in performance measurement - MirageXR supports established Cognitive Science research methodologies such as cognitive task analysis to predict or identify errors or suggest improved or corrective practice.
 After a training session, performance analysis can be prepared from the measured data,